linkeddatacenter/BOTK-core/vocabularies/README.md

 Captures a contact point with a postal address
 - [schema:description ](http://schema.org/description )with cardinality >= 1 possibly as normalized string from template "DUF DUG, CIVIC, ZIP LOCALITY", es "LUNGOLARIO CESARE BATTISTI, 5, 23900 LECCO LC" )
 - [schema:addressCountry ](http://schema.org/addressCountry )with cardinality = 1, Country  in two-letter ISO 3166-1 alpha-2 country code no language specs
-- [schema:addressLocality ](http://schema.org/addressLocality )with cardinality <= 1, The locality as normalized string.
+- [schema:addressLocality ](http://schema.org/addressLocality )with cardinality <= 1,  is the name of the locality as normalized string.
 For example, "MILANO".
-Should be present in an official country adminstrative db as SKOS:primaryName or rdfs:label
+Should be present in an official country adminstrative db
-- [schema:addressRegion](http://schema.org/addressRegion) with cardinality <= 1, The second administrative level as normalized string.
-For example, "MI". .
-Should be present in country adminstrative db as SKOS:primaryName
+- [schema:addressRegion](http://schema.org/addressRegion) with cardinality <= 1, is the name of the second administrative level as normalized string.
+For example, "MILANO".
+Should be present in country adminstrative official db.
 - [schema:streetAddress](http://schema.org/streetAddress) with cardinality <= 1,	a normalizzed string from template "DUF DUG, CIVIC".
 For example, "VIA ANTONIO MORDINI, 3"
 - [schema:postalCode](http://schema.org/postalCode)	with cardinality <= 1,	Text 	The postal code.
 For example, 94043.